asvetliakov/Huject/Readme.md

 let controller = container.resolve(MyController); //error
 ```
 but you can't.
-There is no enough runtime information for interfaces so ServiceInterface will be just Object.
+There is no enough runtime information for interfaces so ServiceInterface will be just empty Object and resolve lookup will fail.

-Here you can 2 ways to workaround:
+Here you can have 2 ways to workaround this problem:

 ### Use class as interface
-You can write class instead of interface:
+You can write class instead interface:
 ```typescript

 // Just use class keyword
 class ServiceInterface {
     public method1(): void {}; // add empty method body